Supun-Sri/Supun-Sri/README.md

 ### About Me

+Software Developer with
-Software Engineering undergraduate with hands-on experience through personal projects and academic coursework in software development and web technologies Passionate building efficient, secure applications.
-Strong foundation in practical projects and a proactive learner eager to contribute and grow in a real world tech environment.
+hands-on experience through exciting projects in software development and web technologies Passionate building efficient, secure applications.
+Strong foundation in real-world projects and a proactive learner eager to contribute and grow in a real world tech environment.